c

 How do I set up Ollama for AI summaries and chat?

 Apple Intelligence is used by default and requires zero setup.
-Ollama is optional for users who want larger context windows (16K vs 4K tokens) for longer meetings.
+For a larger context window without installing anything, try the "On-device model" provider above.
+Ollama is another option for users who already run it or want the largest context windows (16K tokens) for longer meetings.

 How do I set up llama.cpp for AI summaries and chat?